 - Be sure and fill out the metadata description fields that include the keywords your article is about.

 Remember, there are tools to help you do all of this.
-I have a keyword planner and free workshop series to help with this if you need it.

-Adding vacation rental blog to your website may feel like a daunting task but it doesn’t have to be.
+Adding a vacation rental blog to your website may feel like a daunting task but it doesn’t have to be.
 With all the tips I’ve featured here, the most important is to create content that is interesting and that will inspire people to want to visit your destination.

 There are people (including me) who can write these blog posts for you and even add them to your website.
 It is an investment you should consider if you have a few properties because, ultimately, if one blog post brings six bookings a year, it will be well worth it.